sheidmann/tcrmpDataEntry/README.md

 * A user with admin privileges can export a table containing the users.

+* A user with admin privileges can add, edit, and delete boatlog managers.

 * A user with manager privileges can add, edit, and delete boatlogs, which are used as metadata and QA/QC for surveys.
 They can also export the list of boatlogs.